Skip to content

 8. At this point, wipe away any excess lubrication and repeat the functions test.
 If any flaw is still present, hate to say it but it’s time to retire said carabiner.

 Take care of your equipment and it will take care of you.
-I do understand that certain environments will degrade our carabiners no matter how delicate we may be with our equipment, but that is no reason to skimp on performing gear inspection.
+I do understand that certain environments will degrade our tree climbing carabiners no matter how delicate we may be with our equipment, but that is no reason to skimp on performing gear inspection.
 Climb safe!

 Next article Utility Line Clearance Tree Trimming